AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 }
 ```

-To help users develop .
-NET client applications for SDS, AVEVA provides client libraries through NuGet packages, [OCSClients](https://www.nuget.org/packages/OSIsoft.OCSClients/).
-OCSClients consists of necessary libraries to connect to AVEVA Data Hub and manage data.
-Note that SDS client libraries are only available in .
-NET.
+To help users develop .NET client applications for SDS, AVEVA provides client libraries through [NuGet packages](https://www.nuget.org/packages/OSIsoft.OCSClients/).
+OCSClients includes necessary libraries to connect to AVEVA Data Hub and manage data.
+SDS client libraries are only available in .NET.

-You can use `SdsTypeBuilder` in .
-NET client libraries to create types:
+You can use `SdsTypeBuilder` in .NET client libraries to create types:

 ```csharp
 public enum State